ngetich710/Filtering-CSV-data-with-pandas-/README.md

 # Filtering-CSV-data-with-pandas-
-Data Science project, filtering function for a CSV dataset
+Data Science project, implementing filtering() function for a CSV dataset using Python pandas.